Written by Walter Lindstrom of PRIA Appeals

 - Celebrate the small victories.
 My wife recently reminded me that I never pay attention to whether the chairs in a restaurant have arms—I had totally forgotten how important that used to be!
 After 26 years, I tend to forget the many “non-scale victories” I used to celebrate regularly, like not checking for chair arms or not having to ask a flight attendant for a seatbelt extension.
 Make sure you make those celebrations a habit.

 - Don’t judge yourself harshly.
 Life is too short to engage in such self-destructive behavior when we are already living in a world that judges and discriminates against people just because of their size.

 - Be kind to yourself.
 Your value as a person is about what’s in your mind and heart, not the number on the scale or the size of your clothes—don’t ever forget that!

-On the 26th anniversary of my journey through bariatric surgery, my wish for all of you is that you are living your best and healthiest life, and that your path brings you joy each and every day.
+On the 26th anniversary of my Roux-en-Y gastric bypass success story, my wish for all of you is that you are living your best and healthiest life, and that your path brings you joy each and every day.
 I am honored to be a part of our bariatric “village” and look forward to many years to come.